crf61/shopping-cart/README.md

 # Set up and run the app
 Create repository, MAKE SURE TO ADD README, clone to computer.
 Afterwards, create a file with produvts in shopping_cart.py, create virtual environment, y, then activate.
 # You are ready to code!
+# Have the user input a product identifier
+Have the user input an id
+Using the input function, require that the user inputs a number by writing "please enter a product identifyer"
+# Make sure an ID prints out a list
+    When the user inserts a product identifier, the program should output a list.
+This list will correspond with the product list providing the directions of the projects.
+    Take the format of the list from (https://github.com/prof-rossetti/intro-to-python/blob/master/notes/python/datatypes/lists.md)
+    Use the filtering list syntax under # using a list comprehension

+# Make the list make sense
+    The way the list is set up doesn't apply to the code we are creating.
+Instead of team put p for product and put id for city.
+Make sure you put selected_id for the last "city" txt
+    Then print the matching product

+# The computer is dumb, make the product equal a string
+    Make the program print the string that is associated with the id by putting str before it.